Short Term Rental Guidelines

 - 0.75% in County mass transit tax (Summit Stage)

 - 0.725% in Special District (Summit County Housing Authority) sales tax

 The 2.0% Town sales tax and 2.35% Town lodging tax should be remitted directly to the Town of Frisco with a Town of Frisco sales/lodging tax return form.
 The remaining 6.375% should be remitted to the State of Colorado with a State sales tax return form.

 About the New Short Term Rental Ordinance

 - January 8, 2019 – New short term rental ordinance passed

-- May 2019 – Official complaint process – to be developed and disseminated by Town Staff before first license issuance
+- July 2019 – Official complaint process to be developed and disseminated by Town Staff